manassaloi/manassaloi.github.io/_posts/2021-03-06-deleting-fifa.markdown

 3. Know why you started something in the first place.
 4. It is stupid to get upset and break controllers because a few pixels on the screen did not go where you wanted them to.

+**Update:** I installed FIFA again because I needed a distraction during the new lockdown in Bangalore.
+And this time I actually won Division 1.

 Stay up to date with my latest posts/tweets here: [@manas_saloi](http://twitter.com/manas_saloi)